FortiJeremy/terraform/VPC-Setup/readme.md

-The following outputs are configured by default: vpc 			- specifies the VPC ID of the created VPC pubrt			- specifies the Public Route Table ID
+The following outputs are configured by default: vpc 			- specifies the VPC ID of the created VPC pubrt			- specifies the Public Route Table ID public_subnet1	- specifies the Public Subnet ID in AZ[0] public_subnet2 	- specifies the Public Subnet ID in AZ[1] private_subnet1 - specifies the Private Subnet ID in AZ[0] private_subnet2 - specifies the Private Subnet ID in AZ[1] */

-*/